Mammon, Angel of Greed

 Mammon sat in the shadow of a great mountain.
 He liked creation, the smells of fresh earth and growing things, the mix of warm sunlight and cool breezes.
-But a world is more than the material and his mind was exploring one of his own creations, mathematics.
+But a world is more than the material.
+Mammon’s mind was exploring one of his own creations, mathematics.

-The One had removed the power of creation from them, but the gods were still powerful.
+The One had taken back the power of creation, but the gods were still powerful.
 Though the laws of creation were set, they could easily bend them.
 But in time they would return to their natural state.
-Mammon wished he could remake some of the laws he had applied, and even now played with changing them and watched the impact of his changes on the clouds that drifted overhead.
-The way the clouds split, funneled, dispersed and moved were minutely changed by the slightest of his adjustments.
+Mammon wished he could remake some of the laws he had applied, and even now he manipulated them and watched the impact of his changes on the clouds that drifted overhead.
+The way the clouds split, funneled, dispersed and moved were minutely affected by the slightest of his adjustments.

 As the god of foresight, Mammon enjoyed watching events play out in many forms due to his tiny changes.
 The clouds’ shadow that uncovered a mother mouse a second sooner.
 The hawk that spotted the now uncovered mouse.
 The mouse that would die in the hawk’s claws.
 The mouse babies that would starve without their mother.
 The seeds that would not be eaten by the mice.
 The plants that would now grow from those seeds.